zacharysgoldberg/zacharysgoldberg/README.md

 Hello, I'm Zach.
 I'm a backend-focused software developer.
 I recently graduated from NuCamp's backend developer bootcamp and am currently learning Django and intermediate Azure services.
 I'm also in the process of obtaining Azure fundamentals and Associate certifications (Developer Associate AZ-204).

 I come from a non-technical background where I spent most of my time in college training and studying for a career at a federal law enforcement agency.
-After taking a class in MATLAB and another in Machine Learning with MATLAB late in my education, I discoverd my passion for programming.
+However, after taking a class in MATLAB and another in Machine Learning with MATLAB late in my education, I discovered my passion for programming.
 Upon graduating, I decided to make a massive career shift into the development world and have never looked back.

 ## Interests
 I’m interested in collaborating/contribtuting to anything related to backend/or cloud development.

-Outside of development I spend most of my time with my wife and two year old son who are greatly supportive in my endeavor to break into a junior developer role.
+Outside of development, I spend most of my time with my wife and two-year-old son, who are incredibly supportive in my endeavor to break into a junior developer role.
-I'm also an active member of DAV (Disabled American Veterans) and participate in helping both transitioning and returning veterans who have rightfuly earned benefits, in any capacity that I can.
+I'm also an active member of DAV (Disabled American Veterans) and participate in helping both transitioning and returning veterans who have rightfully earned benefits in any capacity that I can.

 ## Current Projects
 Pay2Peer: